 Exhibit Date ::

-As far back as I can remember, I was always engaged in creative endeavors such as drawing and painting.
-Two years of Civil Engineering at the University of Maryland did not provide me with the means to express my creativity.
-When I changed my major to Fine Arts, it didn’t make my parents happy but they were supportive of my new goals.
-After 43 years in the graphic design field and serving as a Creative Director, I retired and moved to the Wilmington area.
-The beauty and natural energy of the places and artists here have rekindled my creative energy.
+As far back as I can remember, I have been engaged in various creative endeavors such as drawing and painting.
+Two years of Civil Engineering at the University of Maryland did not provide me with the means to express my creativity and so, I changed my major to Fine Art.
+After more than 43 years in the graphic, printing and creative design field, I retired from my Creative Director and Department Head position to move to the Wilmington, NC area.
+The beauty and natural energy of the environment and artist community here has rekindled my creative energy.

 Exhibit Date ::